solemnefi153/eaglemotors/README.md

 ### Set The Environment Variables For Heroku
 If this application is hosted on Heroku, go to  [heroku](https://dashboard.heroku.com/apps) and log in.
 Click on the name of your application and go to the Settings tab.
 Click on the button that says "Reveal Config Vars".
 Create a new variable with the Key "ENVIRONMENT" and the value of "production".
 Remember to click on the add button.

+## Current applicaiton problems
+Heroku is not allowing to upload and permanently keep static files on the server.
+The functionality to upload vehicle images on Heroku is not workin.
+I will be using [AWS S3](https://devcenter.heroku.com/articles/s3) to upload and keep my static files.

+## Future work
+The controller files use an action parameter sent through the link to trigger a specific  functionality of the controller.
+I will instead use the medoths (GET, POST, PUT, DELETE ) to determine the actions. <br>

+Also to simulate a routing system, I will create a file system that calls the corresponding controllers just as any other MVC framework. <br>

+The home page needs a better design, so I need to work on that as well. <br>